-- 2. Loosen the three bolts (A) on latch assembly (B). - Adjust latch assembly (B) to achieve the desired gap between the front end of shield and header frame.
-Refer to Table 3.1, page 36 for recommended endshield gap at various temperatures. - 4.
+- 2. Loosen the three bolts (A) on latch assembly (B). - 3.
+Adjust latch assembly (B) to achieve the desired gap between the front end of the shield and the header frame.
+Refer to Table 3.1, page 36 for the recommended endshield gap at various temperatures. - 4.
 Tighten the three bolts (A) on the latch assembly.